-Maureen Nollette (B. 1964 Omaha, Nebraska) lives and works in Grand Rapids, Michigan (USA).
+Maureen Nollette currently lives and works in Michigan (USA).
 Nollette’s work investigates gender inequity and unjust social constructs in a broad sense.
-She explores these arenas by engaging in labor-intensive stitching, pinning, and painting, employing materials traditionally linked to craft to disrupt and mend falsely constructed labels and value assumptions.
-Through process and placement, Nollette references society’s broken framework creating work that evolves and gathers, attempting to set an egalitarian course.
+She explores this arena by engaging in labor-intensive tracing, stitching, pinning, and painting, sometimes massing seemingly frivolous materials for careful and intimate consideration.

-The artist’s work has been included in exhibitions within and outside the United States, including China, New York, Connecticut, Michigan, Colorado, Georgia, New Jersey, Nevada, New Hampshire, and Ohio.
-In addition, her work is collected by prominent private and public collections including Detroit Institute of the Arts (Detroit, MI); Yves St. Laurent (New York, NY); MGM Mirage Hotel (Las Vegas, NV); and j. jill Group (Tilton, NH); and Gerald R. Ford International Airport (Grand Rapids, MI).
+The artist’s work has been included in exhibitions across the United States and China.
+In addition, her work is collected by prominent private and public collections including Detroit Institute of the Arts (Detroit, MI); Yves St. Laurent (New York, NY); MGM Mirage Hotel (Las Vegas, NV); j. jill Group (Tilton, NH); and Gerald R. Ford International Airport (Grand Rapids, MI).

-Nollette’s curatorial work includes exhibitions at The former Steketee Building, Grand Rapids, MI; Urban Institute for Contemporary Arts, Grand Rapids, MI; and Project 337, Grand Rapids, MI.
+Nollette’s curatorial work includes exhibitions at Cultivate, Grand Rapids, MI; Urban Institute for Contemporary Arts, Grand Rapids, MI; and Project 337, Grand Rapids, MI.
 She was a juror at The Marble House Project, Dorset, VT, Visual Artists’ Residency; Grand Valley State University, Allendale, MI, Foundation’s Portfolio Review; and Kendall College of Art & Design, Grand Rapids, MI, Distinguished Alumni Awards.

-Trained as a graphic designer and then a painter, Nollette earned a B.A. in Journalism from the University of University, a B.F.A. from Kansas City Arts Institute, and her M.F.A. in Studio Arts from Queens College.
+Trained as a graphic designer and a painter, Nollette earned a B.A. in Journalism from the University of Nebraska, a B.F.A. from Kansas City Arts Institute, and her M.F.A. in Studio Arts from Queens College.